Final Battle 2014

 Final Battle 2014 was the 13th Final Battle professional wrestling pay-per-view event produced by Ring of Honor (ROH).
-It took place on December 7, 2014 at the Terminal 5 in New York City, New York.
+It took place on December 7, 2014, at Terminal 5 in New York City, New York.

 Storylines

 Final Battle 2014 featured eight professional wrestling matches, which involved different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on ROH's television programs.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.